Accounting Standards Oversight Council

 Paul lives in Saint John.

-Brian Fiedler has over 25 years of international business experience with leading firms, such as Coca-Cola, Colgate Palmolive, Canadian Tire and Price Waterhouse in Canada, and overseas in Australia, New Zealand and Malaysia.
-He is currently the Chief Financial Officer of Give & Go Prepared Foods, an international food company based in Toronto.
+Brian Fiedler is the Chief Financial Officer of Give & Go Prepared Foods, an international food company based in Toronto.
+He has over 25 years of international business experience with leading firms, such as Coca-Cola, Colgate Palmolive, Canadian Tire and PricewaterhouseCoopers in Canada, and overseas in Australia, New Zealand and Malaysia.

 Brian has extensive experience in accounting and financial reporting, strategic planning, financial analysis, risk management and taxation in both public and private company environments.
 In addition to his role as an AcSOC member, he is also a member of CPA Canada’s Canadian Performance Reporting Board.